Today, I’m partnering with my good friends at Cowboy Charcoal to throw down some Grilled Lobster with Garlic Butter.

-Grilled Garlic Butter Lobster hitting the grill over some hot coals.
-I’ve partnered with my good friends at Cowboy Charcoal to throw down some whole lobster today.
-I split the lobster, seasoned them with Smoked Chipotle Mezcal, melted together a garlic butter and topped the lobster with that and some fancy cheese!
+I split the lobster, seasoned them with Smoked Chipotle Mezcal, melted together a garlic herb butter, and topped the lobster with that butter and some fancy cheese!
 Yes, cheese.
 Haters gonna hate but no one in this family ever complains about some cheese on seafood!
 Give it a try!

 Post Sponsored by Cowboy Charcoal.